niklasrst/windows-mediacreation-cli/README.md

 Once it figured the right download url from the manifest file it will start downloading the right `esd` file, which will be converted to `.wim` with the edition that you need.

 Lastly it is formatting the usb-drive and placing the installation media on it.
+I wanted to use `NTFS` as the filesystem hosting the install files as it enables larger `.wim` files and/or driverpacks.
+So I used the [Rufus Bootloader](https://github.com/pbatard/uefi-ntfs) which will added to a smaller `FAT32` partition on the usb-drive which will initiate the bootsequence and loads the install files from the `NTFS` partition, which both will be created from my script.

 ## 🤝 Contributing